menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

     * Enter the hostname or IP address of the service/server.

     * **AuthServe** uses a channel as the connection string.
 The channel name is mapped to a hostname in a server configuration file. 'ansp' is the default channel name, which maps to localhost.
 To use a different hostname, the format is ``"1.2.3.4#<someseceret>"``.
 Consult the AuthServe documentation for details.

+5. On the :guilabel:`Custom Properties` tab, you can set optional custom property values for the service, such as authority and region.
+Click :guilabel:`Next`.

+6. Review the service's settings on the :guilabel:`Summary` tab.
+If you need to make any changes to the service, use the :guilabel:`Back` button to return to any of the previous tabs.

+7. Select :guilabel:`Add` to add the service to Micetro.

 Editing Services
 -----------------